meedan/meedan.com/README.md

+# This is a build system for [meedan.com](http://meedan.com)

+This is an environment for fast, synchronized browser refreshing as you edit Sass, HTML and Javascript.

+## Overview

+0. Install the npm and node
+1. Install the build system (local and global npm modules)
+2. Run the default `gulp` task
+3. Edit .scss, .html and .js files,

+## Our Tasks

+These are our gulp tasks (run `gulp -T` to see the latest).

+- documentation — builds the `./www/docs` from inline source comments in `./src/sass/`
+- images — resize several types of images in several ways from `./src/images/`
+- markup — render valid HTML markup from our templates from `./src/markup/`
+- misc — carry over some random files that don't fit elsewhere `./src/{misc}`
+- pagespeed — run a tough optimization test
+- sass — parse Sass into CSS, from `./src/sass` to `./www/css`
+- validate - check `./www/*.html` for validity
+- watch — do the things above _if the `src` files change_

+Each of these is a task in `./gulp/tasks`.
+Each uses a task syntax that assumes you are taking some files like .scss or .html files from a source directory and transforming them into something else.
+So for your files you have to define *where they are from* (`src`) and *where they go* (`dest`).

+It's a little different for images, sass, markup.
+Just defining paths for these things accounts for most of our build system.
+Most of our paths are defined in one place: `gulp/config.js`.
+Now is a good time to read it.

 ## Installing dependencies

 Most of the code we use is packaged with [NPM](https://www.npmjs.com/ "npm").
-To get the build environment in place...

-Run this in your terminal in the top level of this directory: `make setup`
+To get the build environment in place, run this in your terminal in the top level of this directory: `make setup`.
 This will hopefully:

   * install the `gulp` build tool
-  * install the `bower` javascript library tool (bower is like npm, but focussed on the browser)
+  * install the `bower` package manager (bower is like npm or bundler)
-  * install the js libs listed in `package.json` to support the local gulp build environment
+  * `npm install` the libs listed in `package.json`
-  * install the js libs listed in `bower.json` to provide libraries for the browser
+  * `bower install` the libs listed in `bower.json`

-To see what's installed, read the makefile.
+To see what's installed, read the `./Makefile`.

-## Editing locally
+## Local development of meedan.com

-### Don't edit the files in `./www`
+*:warning: Don't edit the files in `./www`*

-To work on the HTML and Sass, edit the files in `./src`.
+To work on the HTML and Sass, edit the files in `./src` while `gulp` runs.

-The files in `./src` are "built" using `gulp` and are "rendered" in `./www`

 `gulp`, a nodejs base task runner, watches files in `./src` and automatically updates `./www` when files in `./src` are saved.